Quinnipiac University Frank H. Netter MD School of Medicine

 • Elective – 1 block

-• Transition to Rural Location – 1 block (last block of the year)
+• Elective / Transition to Rural Location – 1 block (last block of the year)

-The curriculum in the latter two years builds upon the foundation from PGY-1, continuing with strong inpatient and emergency medicine experiences to help prepare residents for rural practice.
-Longitudinal rotations in subspecialty clinics as well as pediatrics and geriatrics provide customizable and comprehensive training for the rigors of independent practice in a rural area.
+The curriculum in the latter two years builds upon the foundation from PGY-1, continuing with strong inpatient and emergency medicine rotations with a shift towards more ambulatory experiences to help prepare residents for rural practice.

 Rotations include: